Particular/docs.particular.net/servicecontrol/transport-adapter/incompatible-features.md

 ## SQL Server transport

 The [multi-instance](/transports/sql/deployment-options.md?version=SqlTransport_3#multi-instance.md) where endpoints connect to different instances of SQL Server is not supported.
-The multi-catalog and multi-schema modes are supported in ServiceControl Version 3.0 and higher.
+Multi-catalog and multi-schema modes are supported in ServiceControl version 3.0 and above.

 ## RabbitMQ transport